This page is

 we have used ourselves visiting the battlefields.

 arrange for an independent English-speaking guide to collect you at your

-hotel and take you (or join you in your vehicle) on a one or two-day
+hotel and take you (in our guide's vehicle) on a one or two-day

 tour of either the Somme or Ypres battlefields This will be a truly